Swiss Cities: Zooming through a Zurich 1 Day Itinerary

 -

-Your final decision lies between a first or second class ticket.
-There was hardly any difference between the two car classes on the trains I boarded (and I was able to sneak into some first class seats with my second class tickets), so I’d recommend going with the cheaper, second class pass.
-If you’re traveling during peak season and anticipate hordes of other tourists riding the same transit, however, the first class pass may be worthwhile.
+The final decision lies between a first or second class ticket.
+There was hardly any difference between the two car classes on the trains I boarded (and I was able to sneak into first class seats with my second class tickets), so I recommend the cheaper, second class pass.

 Pro Tip:

-Where to Stay in Zürich?
+Where to Stay in Zurich?

 CENTRAL STAY: Hotel Limmathof (190 CHF for one night, split among two people)